|AT A GLANCE||PRICING||HEADLINE|

 In this comparison, we are primarily focusing on the original Casper mattress.
 If you want more information about how DreamCloud compares to the Casper Wave mattress, be sure to check out our full Casper Wave vs DreamCloud comparison of those two beds.

 Both companies are pretty aggressive when it comes to discounts, though.
 You can almost always find some sort of Casper coupon code or promo code.
-Check the green box at the top of your screen to see what kind of discount you can currently get.
+Check the green box on your screen to see what kind of discount you can currently get.
 Typically, Casper’s discounts are typically $50-$100 off.

 While they don’t offer many actual coupon codes, DreamCloud is almost always running a big sale.
 Last we checked, they were running a $200 off sale.
-You can check the green discount box above to see if it’s still live.
+You can check the green discount box on your screen to see if it’s still live.

 While Casper technically uses a layer of memory foam, it actually sits just below the top layer of the bed, which is made of an open-cell proprietary foam.
 As such, you really don’t feel much of the memory foam second layer.
 Instead, the top layer gives the bed more of a soft, neutral-foam feel.
 What we mean by neutral-foam is that it doesn’t feel quite like memory foam and it doesn’t really conform to your body the way memory foam does.